Duality and mapping tori in Heegaard Floer homology: Introduction

 \subsection{Organization}

-In Section~\ref{sec:background} we provide some background on Heegaard Floer homology.
-Section~\ref{sec:provelefschetznumberformula} is purely algebraic and covers the proof of Proposition~\ref{prop:algebraicmappingtorus}.
-Section~\ref{sec:graphTQFT} covers some background and preliminary results about the graph TQFT for Heegaard Floer homology.
+In Section~\ref{sec:background} we provide background on Heegaard Floer homology.
+Section~\ref{sec:algebraic-Lefschetz} covers the proof of Proposition~\ref{prop:algebraicmappingtorus}.
+Section~\ref{sec:graphTQFT} covers background and preliminary results about the graph TQFT for Heegaard Floer homology.
 In Section~\ref{sec:handledecomposition} we describe a handle decomposition of the trace cobordism.
 In Sections~\ref{sec:generalized1--handleand3--handlemaps} and \ref{sec:doubleddiagrams}, we describe two technical tools which will be useful later in the paper: the generalized 1- and 3-handle maps, and doubled Heegaard diagrams.
 In Section~\ref{sec:connectedsumsandgraphTQFT} we describe the behavior of the graph TQFT with respect to connected sums, and prove that the maps Ozsv\'{a}th and Szab\'{o} used to prove the K\"{u}nneth theorem are in fact graph cobordism maps.
-In Section~\ref{sec:Heegaardtriplesandgraphcobordisms} we show that the graph cobordism map for the 4-manifold obtained from a Heegaard triple is simply the holomorphic triangle map on that Heegaard triple.
+In Section~\ref{sec:Heegaardtriplesandgraphcobordisms} we show that the graph cobordism map for the 4-manifold obtained from a Heegaard triple is chain homotopic to the holomorphic triangle map on that Heegaard triple.
 In Section~\ref{sec:traceandcotrace} we compute the cobordism maps for the trace and cotrace graph cobordisms, proving Theorem~\ref{thm:dualityv1}.
-Finally, in Section~\ref{sec:mixedinvariants}, we combine all of the results of the paper and prove the Lefschetz number formula for the mixed invariants of mapping tori, Theorem~\ref{thm:mixedinvariantmappingtorus}.
+In Section~\ref{sec:mixedinvariants}, we prove the untwisted versions of our theorems on the mixed invariants.
+In Section~\ref{sec:perturbed}, we explain how to adapt the results of the paper to the setting of twisted coefficients.